Plan your visit

 Parking:

-Free parking is available at Bork Vikingehavn.
+There is free parking at Bork Vikingehavn.

 Times and duration